paulsinclair51/briteTest/README.md

 Invalid combinations are rejected.

-A fault s handled as follows:
+A fault is handled as follows:

 - The fault is recorded
 - Execution continues